earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 After importing all those and applying them, I have all the infrastructure behind [text-mode](earthly-tools.com) in terraform.
 Now its time to test things.

-## Testing this
+## Testing This

-So far Terraform has actually deployed zero of these changes.
-It's possible that I'm missing important resources or that I have the resources properly imported into Terraform but my config for them is incorrect in some sublte way that I'm not aware of.
+So far Terraform has deployed zero of these changes.
+It's possible that I'm missing important resources or that I have the resources properly imported into Terraform but my config for them is incorrect in some subtle way that I'm not aware of.

-After all, this is my first time using Terraform and many of the resources diverage from the AWS UI.
+After all, this is my first time using Terraform and many of the resources diverge from the AWS UI.
 For instance, the connection between lambda and API gateway was created in the UI using a lambda trigger.
-However, a lamda trigger is not actually a resource, its more like a wizard that creates resources based on the type of integration you setup.
+However, a lambda trigger is not actually a resource, its more like a wizard that creates resources based on the type of integration you setup.
 In this case, it created an API gateway route and an API gateway integration.

 The easiest way to test all this out is to destroy and then recreate the resources in question.
 There are a couple of ways to do that.
 One is using `terraform destroy` which will destroy all the infrastructure.
 But instead I'm choosing to test all this by commenting out resources and running `terraform apply --auto-approve` to remove them.
-If your dealing with an important production environemtn you might not want to do this and instead test things in a seperate workspace, but for me this works great.
+If your dealing with an important production environment you might not want to do this and instead test things in a separate workspace, but for me this works great.

 First I commented everything out: